AxlAleT/ExamenING/CONTAINERIZED_SETUP.md

 ```

 The script will:
-1. Build the Java application with Maven
+1. Set up the required directories
-2. Build the Docker images for both containers
+2. Build the Docker images for both containers using the official Apache Hadoop image
 3. Start the containers
+4. Build the Java application inside the Hadoop container
-4. Run the Hadoop ETL job
+5. Run the Hadoop ETL job
-5. Export the results to the MySQL database
+6. Export the results to the MySQL database

 ## Monitoring and Debugging